 - 1. Place material (e.g., clothing, rug) at base of door to prevent smoke from entering the room. - 2.
 Open your window, wave a piece of material and yell to attract the attention of people outside. - 3.
 Call 911 and report your location. - 4.
 Stay low; breathe fresh air near the windows. - Await rescue.

 Fire Safety Education and Training Programs for Students, Faculty, and Staff

-Residence Life and Housing and Food Services provides annual training to Resident Assistants (RA) and Community Assistants.
+University Police and Public Safety, in coordination with Residence Life, provides annual training to Resident Assistants (RA), and Residence Life Coordinators.

 Topics addressed during this training include: